Microglia Neuron

 Research

 The complex cognitive functions of the human brain rely not only on the survival of neurons but also on the precise, synchronized transmission of information across the vast white matter networks that connect them.
 While Alzheimer’s disease (AD) is traditionally defined by plaques and tangles, white matter degeneration has been recently recognized as an early and robust predictor of cognitive decline that often precedes gray matter atrophy.
-My lab will investigate a critical but understudied aspect of this pathology: How do microglia maintain white matter integrity under the metabolic stress of neurodegeneration?
+We will investigate a critical but understudied aspect of this pathology: How do microglia maintain white matter integrity under the metabolic stress of neurodegeneration?

 People